 - Install the fascia all the way across.
 Be sure to mount to every rafter.

 - Try to use all the factory edges and only have to cut your last board.
-Make sure the last board goes across at least 3-4 rafters to have proper connection.
+Make sure the last board goes across at least 3-4 rafters to have a proper connection.

 - Once your fascia is properly installed you can re-install the gutter system.
 Be sure to pitch the gutters in the correct direction towards the downspouts